-leading to low primary production rates for HO_x radicals (Davis et al., 2008).
-This causes a non-linear $HO_x - NO_x$ chemical regime where the NO_x lifetime increases with increasing NO_x as proposed previously (Davis et al., 2008; Neff et al., 2018).
-Together these factors support increased air-snow recycling and the accumulation of NO_y in the regional boundary layer.
+(Davis et al., 2008; Neff et al., 2018).
+Together, these factors support increased air-snow recycling and the accumulation of NO_y in the regional boundary layer.

-An interference of HNO_4 in the LOPAP has been suggested (Kerbrat et al., 2012; Legrand et al., 2014).
-The LOPAP's response to HNO_4 has been investigated in both the laboratory with an HNO_4 source and in the field at Dome C by placing a heated tube at the instrument inlet to decompose HNO_4 .
-Both showed that the LOPAP partially measures HNO_4 as HONO a heated tube at the instrument inlet to decompose HNO_4 .
-Both showed that the LOPAP partially measures HNO_4 as HONOwith approximately 100 pmol mol-1 HNO_4 leading to a HONO interference of 15 pmol mol-1, but further investigation is needed to systematically quantify this effect (Legrand et al., 2014).
-In any case, Dome C is expected to have a much higher HNO_4 amount fraction than Halley due to the fact its lifetime is controlled by thermal decomposition:
+An interference of HNO4 in the LOPAP has been suggested (Kerbrat et al., 2012; Legrand et al., 2014).
+The LOPAP's response to HNO4 has been investigated in both the laboratory with an HNO4 source and in the field at Dome C by placing a heated tube at the instrument inlet to decompose HNO4.
+Both showed that the LOPAP partially measures HNO4 as HONO with approximately 100 pmol mol-1 HNO4 leading to a HONO interference of 15 pmol mol-1, but further investigation is needed to systematically quantify this effect (Legrand et al., 2014).
+In any case, Dome C is expected to have a much higher HNO4 amount fraction than Halley due to the fact its lifetime is controlled by thermal decomposition:

-$$HNO_4 + \underline{M}M \to HO_2 + NO_2 + \underline{M}M.$$ (R12)
+$$HNO_4 + M \rightarrow HO_2 + NO_2 + M. \tag{R12}$$

-250 The rate coefficients for thermal decomposition of HNO4 are in Table 2.
-An average HNO4 lifetime with respect to thermal decomposition of 12 min was calculated from 1/{k12} at Halley.
-This can be compared to an average lifetime of 21 hours during January 2012 at Dome C (mean temperature -31 °C).
-As a further check on this interference, the steady state concentration of HNO4 at Halley was calculated.
-The method for this is detailed in Appendix B, again the concentrations of HO2, NO2 and OH from the CHABLIS campaign were used.
-The average steady state amount fraction was 0.05 pmol mol-1.
-Using the estimate of Legrand et al. (2014), this suggests that the interference is likely <0.01 pmol mol-1, well below the detection limit of the LOPAP.
+The rate coefficients for thermal decomposition of HNO_4 are in Table 2.
+An average HNO_4 lifetime with respect to thermal decomposition of 12 min was calculated from $\frac{1}{k{12}}$ at Halley.
+This can be compared to an average lifetime of 21 h during January 2012 at Dome C (mean temperature of $-31\,^{\circ}$ C).
+As a further check on this interference, the steady-state concentration of HNO4 at Halley was calculated.
+The method for this is detailed in Appendix B; the concentrations of HO2, NO2 and OH from the CHABLIS campaign were used.
+The average steady-state amount fraction was 0.05 pmol mol-1.
+Using the estimate of Legrand et al. (2014), this suggests that the interference is likely < 0.01 pmol mol-1, well below the detection limit of the LOPAP.